 4.3 Engage in policy development and influencing

-After the 18th Constitutional Amendment WASH is now a provincial subject and hence nationalclip_image009 WASH policies were not rolled out at the provincial level.
+After the 18th Constitutional Amendment WASH is now a provincial subject and hence national WASH policies were not rolled out at the provincial level.
 IRSP being a member of the Policy Working Group as well as co-opted member has given its input in drafting the provincial drinking water and sanitation strategies.
 The drafted WASH strategies have been forwarded to the Chief Minister for final approval.
 IRSP will facilitate the provincial government to roll out the approved provincial WASH strategies.

 To sensitise and orient the provincial stakeholders on international WASH commitments (MDGs and SACOSAN) a provincial level workshop was organized in Peshawar.
 The workshop was chaired by Sectary LG Mr. Yousaf Zaman.